 Do you accept credit cards?
 Yes - Visa, Mastercard, Discover, American Express, and Debit cards, are accepted, as well as cash.
 Personal checks from repeat clients will be accepted.
 Where will my massage or bodywork session take place?
 Your massage or bodywork session will take place in a warm, comfortable, quiet room in your location of choice.
 Soft music may be played to help you relax.
 You will lie on a table especially designed for your comfort.

 What should I expect from my first session?
-Plan to arrive ten to fifteen minutes before your scheduled appointment to allow time for paperwork.
-If you arrive late, your treatment will still end on time in consideration of the next client.
+The therapist will arrive ten to fifteen minutes before your scheduled appointment to allow time for equipment set up and paperwork.

-I will greet you and show you to the treatment room, where we will discuss your health history, bodywork experience, preferences, and goals.
+We will discuss your health history, bodywork experience, preferences, and goals.
 Your posture may also be analyzed to identify structural imbalances contributing to your pain or tension.
 This information helps to design your treatment session to best address your needs.
 If there are any areas of your body that you would rather we avoid, please let me know.
-Your therapist will leave the room and return once you are laying comfortably between the sheets on the table.
+The therapist will leave the room and return once you are lying comfortably between the sheets on the table.
 Please undress to your level of comfort.
 During your massage, you will be draped to protect your privacy, so completely undressing is appropriate.
 If you feel more comfortable wearing undergarments, please feel free to do so.

 Throughout your session please simply relax, breathe and allow us to move your limbs without assistance.
 I will check in with you periodically for feedback on pressure and your general comfort.
 Please let me know if you become uncomfortable for any reason.
 If you feel pain, if you need more pressure, if the room is too warm or too cool, if the music is too loud, if your sinuses become uncomfortably congested.
 Let me know and I can accommodate your needs.
 Massage therapy is most effective if you are comfortable and completely relaxed.